Minimum Tank Size: 55 Gallons (75 Gallons Recommended)

 However, if you have access to a larger budget, then common plecos are a prime candidate for canister filters.
 These are usually the best option, and will keep the water sparkling clean even in tank with a prolific poopers like common plecos.

 Most people will tell you that the common pleco is a sucker fish, and can live off algae alone.
 Unfortunately, nothing could be further from the truth, and this belief leads to many underfed and malnourished plecos.
 They are actually omnivores, and eat plant material, algae, insects and small crustaceans in the wild.

 This diet should be reproduced as closely as possible in the home aquarium, and they should ideally be fed algae wafers and a high quality flake food.
 They can also be fed frozen foods, with bloodworms being the best option since they sink, and are easy for plecos to catch.
-One of the best algae wafers to feed them are Hikari Algae Wafers and I use them for all of my plecos.
+One of the best algae wafers to feed them is Hikari Algae Wafers and I use them for all of my plecos.

 It is also important to regularly feed them a variety of fruits and vegetables.
 Their favorite foods are blanched zucchini medallions, shelled peas, cucumber and any soft melons.
 But you can always experiment and try different fruits and vegetables, and they will also greedily accept broccoli, lima beans and a wide array of other vegetables.
 With that being said, they should never be fed any acidic fruits or vegetables (oranges, grapefruit, tomatoes, etc.)